Armenian literature: Medieval era

 Armenia is known to have been a nation often occupied by nearby powers, such as the Sassanid Empire.
-The beginning of the Medieval era was marked by the Arab conquest of Armenia.
+The beginning of the medieval era was marked by the Arab conquest of Armenia.
 The people then started to talk of a great hero who would be able to liberate them and reestablish Armenian sovereignty.
 David of Sasun, known as Sasuntsi Davit', is the medieval Armenian equivalent of Hercules.
 For over a thousand years the Daredevils of Sassoun was passed from grandfathers to their grandsons thanks to the Armenian oral tradition, and it is difficult to classify his stories as ancient or medieval.
 In 1873, the story was first written down by Archbishop Garegin Srvandztiants, who copied word for word the tale as told by a peasant storyteller from Moush named Grbo.
 Other versions of the tale from various regions of Armenia were copied down in the ensuing years, and during the early Soviet Armenia, the stories were collated into a "unified version"; a narrative which connected dozens of isolated episodes, fragments, and near-complete though differing versions of the legend.
 One of the most famous treatments of the story was the verse rendition made by Hovhannes Toumanian in 1902.
 His poem only covers the story of David, which is actually only one of 4 parts of the story, although the central portion.

-The four portions of the story are named after their heroes: Sanasar & Balthazar (Sanasar yev Baghdasar), Lion-Mher (Aryudz Mher), David of Sassoun (Sassountsi Tavit), and Mher the Younger (Pokr Mher).
+The four portions of the story are named after their heroes: Sanasar & Balthazar (Sanasar yev Baghdasar), Lion-Mher (Aryuts Mher), David of Sassoun (Sassountsi Davit), and Mher the Younger (Pokr Mher).
 Sanasar is the father of Lion-Mher, who is the father of David, who is the father of Mher the Younger.
 Mher the younger is cursed to never bear progeny and his superhuman powers are too much for the world to handle, so he is enclosed in a mountain cave where he waits until the end of the world to come out and restore order. (similar to the western legends of King Arthur or Barbarossa.)

 Despite being Christian poetry, numerous fantastic creatures, good and evil, influence the action.

 One of the ancestors of the legendary David is the Lady Dzovinar, who agrees to marry the 90-year-old Caliph of Baghdad in order to save her people.
 Sanasar and Balthasar were their two sons.
 Sanasar moves to Sassoun, the fortress-town of Armenia, now located in Turkey.
 He has three children, the eldest of them being the Great Mher of Sassoun, with superhuman powers.
 Mher's veritable son is David of Sassoun.
 However, he also gets another son from the Arabic queen of Egypt.
 He is known as Misra Melik, which literally means "The sovereign of Egypt".
 He is probably the figure of all of what the Armenians resented; traitors, and foreign oppressors.

 Throughout the years the half-brothers fought, and eventually David chops his nemesis in half.